karllhughes/learn/_posts/2021-11-07-marketing-checklist.md

 > *If we knew what we were doing it wouldn’t be called research.* - Albert Einstein

 * Find people in your contact list who might be future customers.
-Get their feedback on your idea.
+Have 20 conversations (see [The Mom Test](https://www.momtestbook.com/)).
 * Attend meetups or conferences for your target market.
 * Meet another entrepreneur who has a similar or competitive product.
 * Make a list of your competitors' customers:
-* * Check competitors' Twitter followers, mentions.
+  * Check competitors' Twitter followers, mentions.
   * Look through their Facebook fans.
   * Find people who follow them on Linkedin.
   * Check their website.
 Some companies list customer stories on their websites.